davorvr/MIROSLAV-analysis/README.md

 ### What is it?

-This repo holds a complete, user-friendly MIROSLAV software toolkit for analysis of MIROSLAV data.
+This repo holds a complete, user-friendly MIROSLAV software toolkit for analysis of MIROSLAV home cage activity and habitat environmental data.
 Here, you can also find real MIROSLAV data from our lab as an example that the tools operate on.

 Everything you need to construct the MIROSLAV device can be found in the [`MIROSLAV-hardware`](https://github.com/davorvr/MIROSLAV-hardware) and [`MIROSLAV-firmware`](https://github.com/davorvr/MIROSLAV-firmware) repositories.

 ### What is MIROSLAV, anyway?

 **MIROSLAV (_Multicage InfraRed Open Source Locomotor Activity eValuator_)** is a platform for non-invasive monitoring of circadian locomotor activity in laboratory rodents.
 MIROSLAV is fully open source and scalable to hundreds of cages.
-All of its hardware and software components are described in the paper: #url
+All of its hardware and software components are described in the paper: `#url`

 This repository holds the software for all stages of MIROSLAV data processing: